Mazar-e-Quaid: Proposed designs

 1957, the Government of Pakistan held an international competition to design a new mausoleum for Jinnah.
 6 of the 8 jurists were European modernist architects.
 The 1957 competition was won by William Whitfield of the modernist Reglan Squire and Partners firm.
 The plan called for an avant-garde neo-futurist mausoleum mounted on an elevated platform in a neo-Mughal garden, with a central parabola and pointed edges at its six corners reaching out "in an exuberant motion towards the sky."
 Following the 1958 coup of President Ayub Khan, who presented himself as a modernizer, the Whitfield-Squire proposal gained favor among the military elite, although public reception was not warm.
 Fatima Jinnah opposed Whitfield's plan on several fronts, including its design, its selection by an international rather than Pakistani jury, and that it was awarded to a British national, which challenged the desire of Pakistanis for a de-colonial future.

 Fatima Jinnah then assumed control of the design process, and chose the proposals of architect Yahya Merchant, a Bombay based architect who was a personal friend of Jinnah.
 Merchant's design was of a cuboid structure with a dome, clad in white marble.
 The monument was placed on an elevated platform, set in a 61-acre gardened hill looking over the city.
 The new design was praised by eminent professor Ahmad Hasan Dani as "not a slavish imitation of the old tradition.
 Actually it partakes of the Muslim spirit of the past but it is created to meet the new demand of the present in the technique of the present day."

 Architecture

 The design of the Mazar-e-Quaid was influenced by the Samanid Mausoleum in Bukhara, Uzbekistan, built between 892 and 943 CE.

-The mausoleum was designed in the modernist style popular during the 1960s and 1970s, and has been termed a "traditional monument of a modernist period."
+The mausoleum was designed in a traditional style with a minor influence of modernist style popular during the 1960s and 1970s, and has been termed a "traditional monument of a modernist period."
 It appears simple at a distance, but "exuberant in its use of material and complex in its detailing when viewed" closely.
 The use of white marble to suggest purity, and pure geometric forms, are designed to portray Jinnah as a larger-than-life figure.
 The location and style of the monument both serve to inspire passersby.

 It is clad in white marble, and has curved arches and copper grills set on an elevated 54-square-metre platform.
 The cool inner sanctum reflects the green of a four-tiered crystal chandelier given by the People's Republic of China.